⚡ WholeTech

 Lee Leffingwell

-Served three terms.
-Oversaw Austin's recovery from the 2008 recession and early efforts to address growth and transportation planning.
+Three terms.
+Oversaw Austin’s recovery from the 2008 recession and early efforts on growth and transportation planning.

 2003 – 2009